-- 41. (2) Where the counterparty is a dealer or clearing house, subsection 41(2) provides that no reporting is required until 6 months after the provisions of the Regulation applicable to recognized trade repositories come into force. - (3) For non-dealers, subsection 41(3) provides that no reporting is required until 9 months after the provisions of the Regulation applicable to recognized trade repositories come into force.
+- 42. (2) The requirement under subsection 39(3) to make transaction level data reports available to the public does not apply until December 31, 2014. - (3) Where the counterparty is a dealer or recognized or exempted clearing house, subsection 42(3) provides that no reporting is required until July 2, 2014. - (4) For non-dealers, subsection 42(4) provides that no reporting is required until September 30, 2014.
 This provision only applies where both counterparties are non-dealers.
-Where the counterparties to a transaction are a dealer and a non-dealer, the dealer will be required to report according to the timing outlined in subsection 41(2). - (4) Subsection 41(4) provides that no reporting is required for pre-existing transactions that terminate or expire within 365 days of the date the provisions of the Regulation applicable to recognized trade repositories come into force.
+Where the counterparties to a transaction are a dealer and a non-dealer, the dealer will be required to report according to the timing outlined in subsection 42(3). - (5) Subsection 42(5) provides that no reporting is required for pre-existing transactions that terminate or expire by December 31, 2014.